-In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Х res age by ope age imp sig ref Dep the and Ass determining whether impacts to agricultural ources are significant environmental effects, lead encies may refer to the California Agricultural Land aluation and Site Assessment Model (1997) prepared the California Department of Conservation as an itional model to use in assessing impacts on itioulture and farmland.
-In determining whether acts to forest resources, including timberland, are inficant environmental effects, lead agencies may be to information compiled by the California continuity of forestly and Fire Protection regarding state's inventory of forest land, including the Forest if Range Assessment Project and the Forest Legacy designed to the continuity of the california in the forest Legacy designed the continuity of the california Air Resources Board.
-Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Resources Agency, to non-agricultural use?
-2. Conflict with existing zoning for agricultural use, or a Williamson Act contract? i X 3.
+age Eva by opt agr imp sign refe Dep the and Ass determining whether impacts to agricultural ources are significant environmental effects, lead encies may refer to the California Agricultural Land eluation and Site Assessment Model (1997) prepared the California Department of Conservation as an ional model to use in assessing impacts on iculture and farmland.
+In determining whether eacts to forest resources, including timberland, are to information compiled by the California partment of Forestry and Fire Protection regarding state's inventory of forest land, including the Forest I Range Assessment Project and the Forest Legacy designed to the California of the Forest Legacy designed the California Air Resources Board.
+Would the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? х 2.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? х 3.
 Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined in Public Resources Code section 4526)? х 4.
-Result in the loss of forest land or conversion of forest land to non-forest use? х 5.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-X
+Result in the loss of forest land or conversion of forest land to non-forest use? Х 5.
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? х